Rich Text Editor / Document Model / Blocks / Paragraphs

 In This Topic

-Paragraph blocks consist of inline elements, which are layout horizontally line by line.
+Paragraph blocks consist of inline elements, which are laid out horizontally line by line.
 Some inline elements represent content while others represent a formatting instruction.
 This topic discusses the different paragraph formatting options.

 Horizontal Alignment